marinov98/Sign-Lang-Tutor/slt-app/api/README.md

 This backend is developed used anaconda
 - To create the appropriate python environment run `conda env create -f environment.yml`
 	- To activate the environment run `conda activate slt`
-	- To update environment run `conda env export > environment.yml`
+	- To update the environment run `conda env export > environment.yml`